damienbod/angular-auth-oidc-client/docs/samples.md

 ## Code Flow with PKCE Using a configuration from an http source and silent renew

-Sometimes it is required to load a custom `.well-known/openid-configuration` from an http adress.
-You can load the config from your source, map it into the required format and use the `withConfig(...)` method as usual.
+Sometimes it is required to load the configuration from an http address.
+You can load the config from your source, map it into the required format and use the `withConfig(...)` function.

-> There properties are just an example, you have to use yours if you are choosing this way of configuring
+The properties used in this example are just for demo purposes, you can used any definitions.

 ### [src code](../projects/sample-code-flow-http-config)